dasilvaca/guide-and-dots-kali/README.md

 - [Java](https://www.java.com/): A programming language.
 I use it to develop my servers.
 I use the Oracle SDK 20.
 - [C++ (G++)](https://www.cplusplus.com/): A programming language.
 I use it to develop my servers.
 I prefer G++.
 - [Javascript](https://www.javascript.com/): A programming language.
 I use it to develop on front-end solutions.
+- [Dart](https://dart.dev/): A programming language.
+I use it to develop my mobile applications.
+- [Kotlin](https://kotlinlang.org/): A programming language.
+I use it to develop my mobile applications.
+- [Go](https://golang.org/): A programming language.
+I use it to develop my servers.

 ### Programming languages tools